Hotel Monville

-The Hôtel Monville is a newly constructed hotel in downtown Montréal, Québec, Canada.
+The Hôtel Monville is a hotel in downtown Montréal, Québec, Canada.
 Built by ACDF Architects and completed in March 2018.
 The hotel stands 76 meters (249 ft) tall with a view across downtown Montréal and has a total square footage of 14,900 square meters (160,382 square feet).

 The hotel has 269-rooms, and differs from the surrounding buildings by its very prominent façade that stands out on the skyline because of its large windows with large boxes framing the windows in white of black.
 The monochromatic mosaic exterior has clean straight lined boxes that are black and white that give the windows depth, the white prefabricated concrete panels illuminate at night to make the building stand out.

 The interior of the hotel continues the black and white monochromatic mosaic style from its exterior façade onto the floor, with large white columns and a black ceiling.
 The foyer is three stories tall with a large glass curtain wall, and large warm oak wood elements that surround certain rooms such as the bathroom, walkways, and the upstairs bar and lounge.

 Location

 Hôtel Monville sits at 1041 Rue de Bleury, Montréal, Québec, Canada.
-The hotel sits in downtown Montréal, surrounded by a few other hotels, a residential area, and the Montréal Convention Centre or Palais des congrès de Montréal.
+The hotel is situated in downtown Montréal, surrounded by a few other hotels, a residential area, and the Montréal Convention Centre or Palais des congrès de Montréal.
 The hotel was established by the original owners of the old Montréal's Hotel Gault or Rue Sainte-Hélène.

-Montréal is the second most populated city in Canada located in the province Québec.
-Founded in 1642 named after Mount Royal, the city is centered on the island of Montréal where Hotel Monville is located.
-Montréal sits on the St Lawrence River, just 196 km (122 mi) from Ottawa.

-ACDF Architecture

-The Hôtel Monville was designed and created by ACDF Architects, who are a Montréal based architecture firm with two locations.
-Located at 6250 Hutchison St in Montréal, and 1690 Girouard West St in St-Hyacinthe.
-The firm has worked on many projects in Montreal and has achieved a high reputation in Québec, Canada and in the rest of the world.